syncfusion-content/windowsforms-docs/WindowsForms/Grid/Serialization.md

 ---
 layout: post
 title: Serialization of GridControl for Syncfusion Essential WindowsForms
-description: Explain about Serialization and de-serialization in gridControl
+description: This section explains on how to serialize and deserialize GridControl.
 platform: WindowsForms
-control: Grid
+control: GridControl
 documentation: ug

 ---